 Born and raised in Los Angeles, David Glen Larson's love affair with photography began when he received a Kodak Ektralite camera for his 10th birthday.
 He went on to study directing and screenwriting at the University of Southern California's School of Cinematic Arts, and afterward had some success writing for film and television.
 But the power of the still image and the challenge of telling stories through the language of light ultimately drew David's heart away from Hollywood, and he returned his focus to portraiture and fine art photography full time.

-Much of his work deals with identity, blurring the line between individuality and commonality, exploring the intersection of self and other.
-Often that includes transforming the subject in some way, using techniques of abstraction or obfuscation to alter or hide key features to see at what point the original subject is no longer identifiable, or to create entirely new, fictitious subjects.
+Much of his fine art work deals with identity, blurring the line between individuality and commonality, exploring the intersection of self and other.
+Often that includes transforming the subject in some way, using techniques of abstraction or obfuscation to alter or hide key features to see at what point the original subject is no longer identifiable.

 David received Silver in the 2018 Paris Photo Prize for his City Tapestry Series, and honorable mentions in the 2018 International Photography Awards, the 2017 International Photographer of the Year Competition and the 2017 Chromatic Awards, and in 2018 his work has been included in exhibitions across the United States, Europe, and Asia.
 David currently lives and works in his native Los Angeles with an elderly vizsla named Sophie.

 Most pieces you see on these pages are available as Limited Edition fine art prints.
 You may inquire about prices and sizes either through the contact form on this site or by email at davidglenlarson (at) gmail (dot) com.